knyghtLyght/data-structures-and-algorithms/ReadMe.md

 # Collection of whiteboard and data structure challeneges.

-Intended to shoe deliberate practice, testing and documentation
+Intended to show deliberate practice in algorithms, testing and documentation

 Implementations